FrankM1/qazana/docs/content/controls/controls-and-the-editor.md

 As we can see, we've added a default value to the 'url'.
 This value is saved as a property in an array that holds the returned value of the control.

 ### Proper use of a returned value from a control
-Elementor offers a number of ways to use the returned value of a control.
+Builder offers a number of ways to use the returned value of a control.
 These include:
 * Printing the value in the Element template.
 * Adding the value to the element stylesheet file.
 * Adding a class to the element template wrapper.